AFC Cup 2021: ATK Mohun Bagan placed in Group D alongside Basundhara Kings and Maziya S&RC | Goal.com

 AFC Cup Draw: ATK Mohun Bagan placed in Group D alongside Basundhara Kings and Maziya S&RC

-Indian Super League (ISL) ATK Mohun Bagan have been clubbed with Bangladesh's Basundhara Kings, Maldives' Maziya S&RC and the winner of the play-off round in the Group D of the AFC Cup 2021.
+Indian Super League (ISL) side ATK Mohun Bagan have been clubbed with Bangladesh's Basundhara Kings, Maldives' Maziya S&RC and the winner of the play-off round in the Group D (South Zone) of the AFC Cup 2021.

 Fellow ISL side Bengaluru FC will be facing the winner of the qualifying play-off preliminary round one clash between Nepal Army Club and Sri Lanka Police in the preliminary round two.
 In the other preliminary round two clash, Bangladesh, Abahani Dhaka will face the winner of Maldives' Club Eagles and Bhutan's Thimphu City.
 Both matches will be played on April 14.